Watching the UK 100 index of top UK stocks can sometimes induce a sense of vertigo even in experienced market professional.

 Among these stocks, you can find some surprising names, including an international precious metals miner, an online retail upstart and one of UK’s most recognisable household brands.

-Second quarter of 2018 has seen some heady movements for the FTSE 100 index of blue chip stocks.
+Second quarter of 2018 has seen some heady movements for the UK 100 index of blue chip stocks.

 Spring is the traditional period of rejuvenation and beginning of the quarter lived up to expectations with a sustained stock market rally.
 The UK’s benchmark index advanced from the lows of late March to reach record all-time high levels on 22 May.

-At the same time, the second half of the quarter was characterised by significant rise in global trade tensions that was often reflected in sharp up-and-down movement of many FTSE 100 stocks.
+At the same time, the second half of the quarter was characterised by significant rise in global trade tensions that was often reflected in sharp up-and-down movement of many UK 100 stocks.

-Financial markets are complicated and multifaceted, and investors can sometimes find underperforming stocks even during a FTSE rally, or an incredible overachiever even in the most bearish of markets.
+Financial markets are complicated and multifaceted, and investors can sometimes find underperforming stocks even during a UK Index rally, or an incredible overachiever even in the most bearish of markets.

 Read on to find out more about some of the stocks whose share price has risen and fallen the most since the beginning of the year and sign up to have our research sent directly to your inbox.